tidesdb/tidesdb/doc/05-internals/transactions-and-mvcc.md

 At snapshot and serializable isolation, a commit must not silently overwrite a write it did not see.
 The check is a reservation over the transaction's write set.

-Each key hashes into a slot in a fixed table.
+Each key hashes into a fixed table of slots.
 A slot packs two things:

 ```
   [ 16-bit key fingerprint ][ 48-bit claiming commit sequence ]